-Each congressional office handles grants requests in its own way, depending upon the overall organization and workload of the office.
+Each office handles grants requests in its own way, depending upon the overall organization and workload.
 There may be a full-time grants specialist or several staff members under the supervision of a grants coordinator working solely in the area of grants and projects.
 In some offices, all grants requests are handled in the district or state office; in others, they are answered by the Washington staff.